petersatsuse/azure-compute-docs/articles/virtual-machines/linux/mac-create-ssh-keys.md

 ms.date: 01/02/2024
 ms.author: mattmcinnes
 ms.reviewer: jamesser
+# Customer intent: As a cloud engineer, I want to create and deploy an SSH key pair for Linux virtual machines, so that I can enhance the security of the authentication process and reduce the risk of unauthorized access.
 ---

 # Quick steps: Create and use an SSH public-private key pair for Linux VMs in Azure